About the YMSA Competition

 Judging Panel

-In addition to Dr. Natthapoj Vincent Trakulphadetkrai (Founder of MathsThroughStories.org and Associate Professor of Mathematics Education at the University of Reading, UK), our judging panel also includes two of the world's most prolific and best-selling mathematical story authors, Stuart J. Murphy and Cindy Neuschwander.
-Both Stuart and Cindy have also kindly agreed to let us name our annual awards for the winners of the 8-11 and 12-15 age group categories as The Stuart J. Murphy Award and The Cindy Neuschwander Award respectively.
+In addition to Dr. Natthapoj Vincent Trakulphadetkrai (Founder of MathsThroughStories.org and Associate Professor of Mathematics Education at the University of Reading, UK), our judging panel also includes three prolific mathematical story authors, Kersti Worlsey, Stuart J. Murphy and Cindy Neuschwander.

 |

-Cindy Neuschwander (California).
-Cindy has authored all 10 titles in the very well-established and much-loved Sir Cumference series.
+Cindy Neuschwander (California, USA).
+Cindy has authored all 13 titles in the very well-established and much-loved Sir Cumference series.
 She is also the author of three other titles in a separate series following mathematical adventures of Matt and Bibi ('Mummy Math: An Adventure in Geometry', 'Pastry School in Paris: An Adventure in Capacity' and 'Patterns in Peru: An Adventure in Patterning').
 Additionally, Cindy also contributed to other mathematical series, namely ‘Amanda Bean's Amazing Dream’ (Marilyn Burns Brainy Day Books series) as well as '88 Pounds of Tomatoes' and 'The Chocolate Champs' (Hello Math Readers series).

 |